sequenceiq/slider/src/site/md/building.md

 Here's how to set this up.

+## Before you begin

+You will need a version of Maven 3.x, set up with enough memory

+    MAVEN_OPTS=-Xms256m -Xmx512m -Djava.awt.headless=true

 ## Building a compatible Hadoop version

 During development, Hoya is built against a local version of Hadoop branch 2.1.x,